Landscape Photography - Lakes and Dales Through a Lens

 Auto or Program?

 Our morning tuition explains the important photographic basics beyond the convenience of Auto.
-We’ll then take a a gentle afternoon stroll around Sedbergh, putting into practice these different techniques, followed by an in-house assessment and discussion.
+Then we enjoy a gentle afternoon stroll around Sedbergh, putting into practice these different techniques.

 Swaledale & Wensleydale

-Taking the Kirkby Stephen road we stop at Cross Keys to photograph Cautley Beck and Crag, a dramatic landscape in the Howgills.
-Pausing for refreshment at Kirkby Stephen, a remote moorland road is then taken to Keld and Muker in Swaledale where a wealth of photo-opportunities present themselves.
-A return is made via Buttertubs Pass, the tour concluding with an optional splash at Hardraw Falls (please note, this visit is not included in holiday price - the admission charge is currently £2.50).
+We hit the road today, first stopping at Cross Keys to photograph Cautley Beck and Crag, a dramatic landscape in the Howgills.
+Pausing for refreshment at Kirkby Stephen, a remote moorland road then leads us to Keld and Muker in Swaledale where a wealth of photo-opportunities present themselves.
+A return is made via Buttertubs Pass, the tour concluding with a splash at Hardraw Falls (optional charge, currently £2.50).

 Dove Cottage and Rydal Mount are forever associated with William Wordsworth, where he lived.
 Strolling in his footsteps through landscapes that inspired his writings, we seek to capture the unique atmosphere of Grasmere and Rydal Water.
 Time is also allowed to pause at Waterhead for a classic view over Windermere to the Langdale Pikes.